-Mayor Anderson urges Willy to give up, take all the blame for killing the black man and not implicate the Mayor of his father, or it will lead to Willy Beau's
+Mayor Anderson urges Willy to give up, take all the blame for killing the black man and not implicate the Mayor or his father or it will lead to Willy Beau's (Song)

-(Song) 16.
-DESPAIR!
+16. DESPAIR!
 (Mayor Anderson)

 Willy Beau still can't remember killing anyone; but he's close to remembering. . .one more fantasy. . .this time it will be a fantasy with a larger-than-life black hero.
-And Mayor Anderson is forced to take part -- be the plantation owner Massa in the
+And Mayor Anderson is forced to take part - be the heavy plantation owner in the

-(Sixth musical fantasy):
+(Sixth musical fantasy:

-Willy Beau as the swamp hero, Bras Coupè.
+Willy Beau as the swamp hero-Bras Coupè.